wilkinsjohnstanley/WordNet-Based-Graph-Search/README.md

 - **Programming Language**: Java
 - **IDE**: Visual Studio Code
 - **Java Version**: Ensure you have JDK (Java Development Kit) version 8 or later installed.
 - **Extensions**: Install the "Extension Pack for Java" in Visual Studio Code for Java development.
+Alternatively, search Visual Studio Code Coding Pack for Java and select the Visual Studio Code website link.
+This downloadable will detect whatever is missing from your computer that is needed to run Java projects.

 ---